coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Controls whether to use notations for printing terms wherever possible.
    Default is on.

+.. flag:: Printing Raw Literals

+   Controls whether to use string and number notations for printing terms wherever possible (see :ref:`string-notations`).
+   Default is off.

 .. flag:: Printing Parentheses

    If on, parentheses are printed even if implied by associativity and precedence